Lighthouse (1947 film)

 Lighthouse is a 1947 American drama film directed by Frank Wisbar and starring Don Castle, June Lang and John Litel.
 A low-budget independent production, it was distributed by Producers Releasing Corporation.
 Some location shooting took place on the coast around San Pedro.

 Plot

-Connie Armitage falls in love with lighthouse keeper Sam Wells, but when he rejects her she marries his colleague Hank on the rebound.
+Connie Armitage falls in love with lighthouse keeper Sam Wells, and happily tells her best friend that they are to be married, but when she makes a surprise visit to the lighthouse, the head keeper, Hank, innocently reveals that Sam is already married.
+Connie then marries the much older Hank on the rebound.
 The three all live together in the close confines of an isolated lighthouse.
 Sam tries it on with Connie, but she is starting to develop real feelings for her husband.
+Furious that Connie refuses to fall for more of his lies, Sam is determined to sabotage Connie and Hank's relationship - at any cost.